Juan-Varela11/Suicide_Rates_HispanicPop_US/README.md

-# Suicide Death Rates within the US Hispanic & Latino communities.
+# Suicide Death Rates within the US Hispanic & Latino Communities.
 Analysis of the suicide death rates of the Hispanic &amp; Latino population within the United States.
 Data collected from the Centers for Disease Control and Prevention.

 ## Datasets<br>